lago-project/lago/README.md

 $ ./run_suite.sh basic_suite_3.5
 ```

+**NOTE**: this will download a lot of vm images the first time it runs, check
+the section ["template-repo.json: Sources for templates"][templates-section]
+on how to use local mirrors if available.

+  [templates-section]: README.html#if-you-are-using-run-suite-sh

 Remember that you don't need root access to run it, if you have permission
-issues, make sure you followed the guidelines in the section *user setup*
+issues, make sure you followed the guidelines in the section
-above
+["user setup"][user-setup-section] above

+  [user-setup-section]: README.html#user-setup

 This will take a while, as first time execution downloads a lot of stuff,
 like downloading OS templates, where each one takes at least 1G of data.